- Privacy notice

 code of conduct hero image

-- Defines the conduct MSCI generally expects of its Suppliers
+- Defines the conduct MSCI expects from its Suppliers; and

-This code sets out our values and expectations, including our high level end to end (E2E) sourcing principles, as well as the labor, human rights, environmental, and legal compliance principles we generally expect our Suppliers to uphold.
+- Sets out MSCI’s values and expectations, including sourcing principles, as well as the labor, human rights, environmental, legal and regulatory compliance principles we expect Suppliers to uphold.

-Given the trust, commitment, and mutual dependence underlying Supplier relationships, MSCI expects its Suppliers to live up to the spirit of this Code.
+Given the trust, commitment, and mutual dependence underlying Supplier relationships, MSCI expects its Suppliers to live up to both the letter and the spirit of this Code.
 MSCI expects that Suppliers will actively audit and monitor their processes with respect to this Code.
-MSCI may request each Supplier to promptly furnish to MSCI, a self-assessment as to the Supplier’s adherence to the standards and principles of this code.
-Supplier compliance with this code of conduct may also be subject to audit by MSCI.
+MSCI may request each Supplier to promptly furnish to MSCI a self-assessment evidencing the Supplier’s adherence to the standards and principles of this Code.
+Supplier compliance with this Code may also be subject to audit by MSCI.
 MSCI will request that all Suppliers agree to comply with the principles and standards of the Code.

 GENERAL SOURCING PRINCIPLES